-This React with Hooks and the Redux ToolKit Training gives you the tools to build client-side applications using React 18 to create high-performance apps running both in the browser and as native mobile applications.
+This Building Web Applications with React 18 Training gives you the tools to build client-side applications using React 18 to create high-performance apps running both in the browser and as native mobile applications.
 The course uses Hooks in React 18 to simplify coding and improve performance while leveraging Typescript and the Redux Toolkit to improve productivity in creating complex applications.
 The full development process is covered, beginning with creating the application project, architecting the solution, integrating automated testing (using the React Testing Library for both unit and end-to-end testing), and finishing with deploying the application.

 React Training Delivery Methods